As an Amazon Associate we earn from qualifying purchases. Learn more.

 Frequently Asked Questions

-Do I need pure sine wave for a rooftop tent?
+What inverter size do I need for a rooftop tent?

-Will an inverter drain my vehicle battery overnight?
+Will using an inverter drain my vehicle battery overnight?

 How We Selected These Products